Approximating Binomial Probabilities In Exercises 19–26, determin... | Channels for Pearson+

 Probability Calculation

 Probability calculation involves determining the likelihood of a specific outcome occurring within a defined set of possibilities.
-For the given problem, we need to calculate the probability that between 18 and 22 athletes are willing to speak up, which can be done using either the binomial formula or the normal approximation, depending on the conditions met.
+In this case, it requires calculating the probability that fewer than 23 out of 25 randomly selected college athletes are willing to engage in social issues, which can be done using either the binomial formula or the normal approximation if applicable.

 Recommended video: